mambucodev/my-website/content/blog/2025-02-04-from-arch-to-fedora/index.md

 ## Using Arch

 I mean, the installation **did** go really well because I just used the [Archinstall](https://wiki.archlinux.org/title/Archinstall/) tool, and it worked, but even then, I was really confused.
-My dumb ass decided to not select most of the options in the Archinstall TUI, so there was no Desktop Manager.
+My dumb ass decided to not select most of the options in the Archinstall TUI, so there was no Desktop Environment.
 *I did manage how to install it eventually, with `sudo pacman -S gnome`.*

 At the end everything turned out great.